Equilibrium Liquidity and Risk Offsetting in Decentralised Markets: Stage two: risk offsetting

-The first term in the performance criterion~\eqref{eqn:criterion2} represents the sum of the terminal values of the LP’s inventory in the CEX and her reserves in the DEX.
-The second term captures the proceeds from trading in the CEX, and the corresponding trading costs incurred by the LP.
-We model these costs as a quadratic friction term governed by the cost parameter $\eta > 0$, which reflects the depth of liquidity in the CEX.
-Note that we assume the DEX operates as a secondary market and does not influence equilibrium outcomes in the CEX.

-The third term in~\eqref{eqn:criterion2} is a running penalty for deviating from a perfect replication strategy.
-Here, $\phi > 0$ is a penalty parameter that scales the deviation cost; higher values of $\phi$ correspond to greater aversion to holding non-zero net exposure between the LP’s positions in the DEX and the CEX.
-As $\phi \to \infty$, the optimal strategy tends to the perfect replication of the DEX’s reserves.
+The first term in \eqref{eqn:criterion2} is the terminal value of the LP's holdings in the CEX.
+It creates an incentive to exploit private information.
+To manage exposure and respond to trading signals, the LP implements the strategy $\nu$ in the CEX.
+The second term in \eqref{eqn:criterion2} captures the cumulative trading proceeds and costs incurred when executing this strategy.
+The third term in \eqref{eqn:criterion2} is the key component of the objective.
+It imposes a running penalty on deviations from perfect replication.
+The parameter $\phi>0$ scales this penalty: larger values correspond to greater aversion to holding non-zero net exposure $Q_t^\nu+Y_t$.
+In the limit as $\phi \to \infty$, the optimal strategy converges to perfect replication of the DEX reserves, and as $\phi \to 0$, the LP is risk-neutral.